philbudne/xxl/doc/contributing.md

-  * I'm not a genius (and no longer wish I was one), and while I've joked I have flypaper between my ears for my ability to remember minutiae, I likely don't have a ready answer to EVERY question.
+  * I'm not a genius (and no longer wish I was one), and while I've joked I have flypaper between my ears for my ability to remember random minutiae, I likely don't have a ready answer to EVERY question.
     But there are DEFINITELY places where I was lost in the fog, and battered my way out (hopefully leaving a comment).